JaiThon/Cpp_Basic/README.md

 Cpp Self-Study

-i will do harder, if i do like this.
+If i do like this, i will do harder.
 Just my guess